Schema Markup Example

 Freelancer vs. Agency: What's the Real Difference?

-Cons: Single point of failure, limited resources if issues arise, inconsistent quality, may lack broader strategy
+Cons: single point of failure, limited resources when issues come up, inconsistent quality, often no broader strategy.

-Pros: Full team (designer, developer, strategist), accountability, project management, long-term support, consistency
+Pros: a full team (designer, developer, strategist), accountability, project management, long-term support, consistency.

-Cons: Higher upfront cost, less flexibility, may feel impersonal
+Cons: higher upfront cost, less flexibility, can feel less personal.

-For businesses serious about growth, an agency provides better value despite higher cost.
-You get strategy, accountability, and ongoing support—not just a pretty design.
+For businesses serious about growth, an agency delivers better value despite the higher cost.
+You get strategy, accountability, and ongoing support, not just a pretty design.

 Website Redesign Cost: What If You Already Have a Site?